freeplane/docs/templates.md

 ## Set a default template file

-The default template file will be used for every newly generated Mindmap.
+The default template file will be used for every newly generated mindmap.
 You can set a default template file in the preferences:

 `Tools > Preferences > Environment`, `Files > 'Standard template file'`